 - The student submits appropriate documentation

-- The student with a disability meets with the Coordinator for Disability Support Services to discuss policies and procedures for instituting accommodations.
+- The student with a disability meets with the Manager of Accessibility and Accommodation to discuss policies and procedures for instituting accommodations.

-- The Coordinator determines reasonable accommodations to be provided by PLU.
+- The Educational Accommodation Committee determines reasonable accommodations to be provided by PLU.

-- Faculty receive the Faculty Notification Letter via email, which is confidential by the faculty and discussed only with the student and DSS staff (e.g.,. informing the Coordinator of any concerns of potentially unreasonable accommodations.)
+- Faculty receive the Faculty Notification Letter via email, which is confidential by the faculty and discussed only with the student and OAA staff (e.g.,. informing the Manager of any concerns of potentially unreasonable accommodations.)

 The Student’s Responsibility